Adem-Kurt/LuaRT/tools/rtc/README.md

 - Dynamic executables (with `lua54.dll` dependency)
 - Embed any files with your executable, even Lua binary modules with seamless loading using `require()`
 - Loads DLL dependencies in embedded files transparently
-- Access embedded files seamlessly from your Lua scripts
+- Access embedded files seamlessly from your Lua scripts using `sys.File()`
 - Deploy your applications easily without the need to install Lua

 ## Installation